DataScienceNigeria/dsn-free-ai-classes-2026-new/Submission-guide.md

 ---

 ### **Step 3: Fill the Submission Form**
-- Use the official submission link shared via:
+- Use the official submission link shared via: https://forms.gle/DWEjYCtMB2ASSjga9---
-  - Your onboarding email
-  - DSN community channels

-- Provide:
-  - Full Name
-  - Registered Email Address
-  - Selected Track
-  - Upload your proof

----

 ### **Step 4: Verification**
 - Submissions will be reviewed by the DSN team